 Last, but most definitely not least, asynchronous meetings have the ability to bring everyone together—wherever they are.
-Connecting freelancers, remote workers, and other staff from around the world is one of the biggest challenges in today’s workplace—particularly when it comes to dealing with different time zones.
+Connecting freelancers, SPIKE_INNER_LINK_REPLACEremote SPIKE_INNER_LINK_REPLACE_ENDworkers, and other staff from around the world is one of the biggest challenges in today’s workplace—particularly when it comes to dealing with different time zones.

 However, a centralized space for asynchronous meetings means anyone can contribute at any time.
 Whether your sales manager is currently on a working holiday on the other side of the world, or you regularly collaborate with freelancers who work from home, everyone still has the opportunity to weigh in and contribute to the meeting at a time that works for them.

-By combining instant chat and email, calendars and more, you can quickly and easily get started.
+By combining instant chat and email, tasks and to dos, notes, and calendars, you can quickly and easily get started.
 Set up a Group and invite everyone who needs to part of the meeting, briefly discuss main points, deadlines, potential outcomes and results.
 Point everyone in the direction of your asynchronous meeting tools and start collaborating.

 One final note: it’s usually a good idea to give your asynchronous meeting a time limit.
 So, let’s say you need a particular action point resolved by next Friday.
 Simply set up your Calendar with the deadline, let everyone know using email or chat.
 Over the course of the week, your team can add comments, edit documents, and discuss the finer details over email or instant chat.

 Depending on your particular workflow, there are many ways to use Spike as an asynchronous workplace, you just need to find the best combination of tools that works for you.
 If you’re exploring asynchronous meetings with Spike, then let us know @SpikeNowHQ and stay tuned to the blog for more information on everything asynchronous!